EXPESRaza/mcp_weather_scraper/README.md

 # 🌦️ MCP Weather Scraper

-A minimal working example of integrating an LLM (via Ollama or OpenAI) with an [MCP (Model Context Protocol)](https://github.com/ai-dot-ai/model-context-protocol) server to fetch and extract real-time weather data from the web.
+A minimal working example of integrating an LLM (via OpenAI) with an [MCP (Model Context Protocol)](https://github.com/ai-dot-ai/model-context-protocol) server to fetch and extract real-time weather data from the web.

 ---